Alsu3912/algorithms-and-data-structures/README.md

 Internal structure of your map should be a binary search tree for the given keys.
 Keys should be comparable with each other and for that an additional function should be provided for a user of your library.
 As a result, you should provide a code covered with tests.

 Also try to answer is TS implementation of generics covariant?
 Or contravariant?

+## Heap
+Find out what is Heap as a data structure, what is the API of that with its complexity, and how it's implemented in Javascript/Typescript (python is optional, but you can start looking at the language, if you are interested).
+Solve [this leetcode task](https://leetcode.com/problems/top-k-frequent-elements/) using this knowledge.
+Note that there is no need to solve the task using tricky quick select algrorithm, use heap and it's enough.
+Don't forget to write tests for the solution.